-Complaints of bullying/intimidation should be reported immediately to the Director of Student Affairs at 856-415-2276.
-Complaints may also be reported to the Executive Director of Diversity and Equity at 856-415-2154.
-Complaints of bullying/intimidation will be investigated in a timely manner.
+Complaints of intimidation/bullying should be reported immediately to the Director, Student Engagement on the Gloucester Campus, 856-415-2276 or to the Director, Judicial Affairs, on the Cumberland Campus, 856-200-4545.
+Complaints may also be reported to the Special Assistant to the President, Diversity and Equity/Title IX at 856-415-2154 on the Gloucester Campus.
+Complaints of intimidation/bullying will be investigated in the same manner as a violation of policy 8007 Student Code of Conduct.